“A walk in nature, walks the soul back home.”

 RESTORE

-Each forest bathing walk will culminate in a gentle outdoor tea ceremony with wildcrafted tea gathered from local herbs.
+Each forest bathing walk will culminate in a gentle outdoor herbal tea ceremony with hand-blended herbs.
 This practice allows for a smoother transition from forest bathing back into everyday life.

 Evergreens—pine, cedar, spruce, and conifers—are the largest producers of phytoncides, so walking in an evergreen forest seems to have the greatest health benefits.